-Dredging will be performed within offshore borrow areas located approximately 1 to 6 miles offshore and will not affect these resources in the inshore environment.
+Dredging will be performed within offshore borrow areas located offshore and will not affect these resources in the inshore environment.
 Impacts on benthic habitat at the offshore borrow sites will be minor as dredging will only affect a limited portion of the offshore benthic habitat.
-Hardbottom surveys and subsequent mapping were performed within all proposed borrow sites and diver ground truth surveys were performed to characterize select sites.
-Dredging buffers of 400 ft for low relief and 500 m for moderate and high relief hard bottom systems will be adhered to in order to avoid impacts to hard bottom associated foraging habitat.
+Hardbottom surveys and subsequent mapping were performed within proposed borrow sites.
+Low relief hardbottoms were identified in the U and Y borrow areas.
+A 500 meter buffer will be used around the hardbottoms.
 Impacts to sandy bottom foraging habitat are expected to be isolated and short term in duration.
 Therefore, the project should not significantly affect the food supply of benthic foraging sea turtles in the offshore borrow sites.
 Considering that leatherbacks feed primarily within the water column on non-benthic organisms, the project should not significantly affect the food supply of this species b.
 Relationship to Critical Periods in Life Cycle.

 Sea turtles migrate within North Carolina waters throughout the year, mostly between April and December.
-The dredging of sediment from designated borrow sites during initial construction and each nourishment interval will be performed using a hopper dredge.
+The dredging of sediment from designated borrow sites during initial construction and each nourishment interval will likely be performed using a hopper dredge.
 Hopper dredges potentially pose the greatest risk to benthic oriented sea turtles through physical injury or death by entrainment as the hopper dredge dragheads remove sediment from sea bottom.

-In order to minimize potential impacts, hopper dredges will be used from 1 December to 31 March of any year when water temperatures are cooler and sea turtle abundance is low, generally <14°C (57.2°F).
+In order to minimize potential impacts, hopper dredges will be used from 1 December to 31 March of any year, to the maximum extent practicable, when water temperatures are cooler and sea turtle abundance is low, generally <14°C (57.2°F).
 However, because some sea turtle species may be found year-round in the offshore area, hopper-dredging activities may occur during low levels of sea turtle migration.
 Therefore, the proposed hopper dredging activities may adversely effect loggerhead, green, hawksbill, and Kemp's ridley sea turtles.
 Based on historic hopper dredging take data, leatherback sea turtles are not known to be impacted by hopper dredging operations.
-The Corps will abide by the provisions of the September 25, 1997 Regional Biological Opinion for The Continued Hopper Dredging Of Channels And Borrow Areas In The Southeastern United States or any superseding RBO provided by NMFS.
+The Corps will abide by the incidental take authorization and associated provisions of the September 25, 1997 Regional Biological Opinion for The Continued Hopper Dredging Of Channels And Borrow Areas In The Southeastern United States or any superseding RBO provided by NMFS.
 To reduce impacts, the Corps anticipates taking certain precautions as prescribed by NMFS and USACE under standard hopper dredging protocol and will maintain observers on hopper dredges for the periods prescribed by NMFS to document any takes of turtle species and to ensure that turtle deflector dragheads are used properly.